lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     :class: info

     The parameters for water
-    correspond to the TIP4P/2005 water model, and the parameters for :math:`\text{Na}^+` and :math:`\text{Cl}^-`  are
+    correspond to the TIP4P/2005 water model, for which only the oxygen interacts through Lennard-Jones potentiel, and the parameters for :math:`\text{Na}^+` and :math:`\text{Cl}^-` are
-    taken from the CHARMM-27 force field :cite:`mackerell2000development`.
+    from the CHARMM-27 force field :cite:`mackerell2000development`.

 ..  container:: justify

     As already seen in previous tutorials,
     and with the important exception of *pair_coeff 1 5*,
     only pairwise interaction between atoms of
-    identical type were assigned.
+    identical types were assigned.
 By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical
     average: :math:`\epsilon_{ij} = (\epsilon_{ii} + \epsilon_{jj})/2`,
     :math:`\sigma_{ij} = (\sigma_{ii} + \sigma_{jj})/2.`
-    Other rules for cross coefficients can be set with the *pair_modify* command, but for the sake of simplicity, let us keep the default option here.
+    Other rules for cross coefficients can be set with the *pair_modify* command, but for the sake of simplicity, the default option is kept here.

 .. container:: justify

     By default, the value
     of :math:`\epsilon_\text{1-5} = 5.941\,\text{kcal/mol}` would
-    be extremely high
-    (compare to the water-water
-    energy :math:`\epsilon_\text{1-1} = 0.185199\,\text{kcal/mol}`),
+    be extremely high (compare to the water-water energy :math:`\epsilon_\text{1-1} = 0.185199\,\text{kcal/mol}`),
     which would make the surface extremely hydrophilic.
-    The walls were made less hydrophilic by reducing the LJ energy of interaction :math:`\epsilon_\text{1-5}`
+    The walls were made less hydrophilic by reducing the LJ energy of interaction :math:`\epsilon_\text{1-5}`.
-    to a lower value.

 ..  container:: justify